The real reason open offices won’t go away any time soon

 Interest in fostering collaboration has sometimes led to disastrous workplace experiments.
 One was the building Frank Gehry designed for the Chiat/Day advertising agency in the late 1980s.

-Agency boss Jay Chiat envisioned his headquarters as a futuristic step into “flexible work” – but workers hated the lack of personal spaces.
+Agency boss Jay Chiat envisioned his headquarters as a futuristic step into “flexible work”—but workers hated the lack of personal spaces.

 Less dystopian was the Pixar Animation Studios headquarters opened in 2000.
 Steve Jobs, majority shareholder and chief executive, oversaw the project.
 He took a keen interest in things like the placement of bathrooms, accessed through the building’s central atrium.
 “We wanted to find a way to force people to come together,” he said, “to create a lot of arbitrary collisions of people.”